DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/00 Getting Started with TreeList.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/21_2/GettingStartedWith/TreeList/index.html, /Content/Applications/21_2/GettingStartedWith/TreeList/index.js, /Content/Applications/21_2/GettingStartedWith/TreeList/index.css"></div>

-Refer to the following sections for details on each configuration step.
+Each section in this tutorial covers a single configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-treelist" target="_blank">getting-started-with-treelist</a>.

 [tags] dxtreelist